WXIX-TV: News startup, studio move, and Raycom purchase

 From the Malrite purchase until his death from esophageal cancer in 1992, Bill T. Jenkins was channel 19's general manager; he also served on the first Fox affiliate association board and advised the creation of Fox Kids, and within Malrite, he was named executive vice president of its television station division, securing Fox affiliations for multiple Malrite stations.
 He was replaced by Stu Powell, WFLD's general manager; Stu then hired Greg Caputo, who had overseen the launch of a local newsroom at WFLD in 1987, to do the same in Cincinnati.

 Launching local news made the Woodlawn site, 15 mi from Cincinnati on Interstate 75, a hindrance for news crews.
 As a result, in 1993, WXIX-TV purchased the former Harriet Beecher Stowe School building in the Queensgate neighborhood, spending $2 million at a sheriff's sale to acquire the former black junior high school which had since been converted into offices.
 The station converted a third of the structure for its own use, including using the former gymnasium as its primary studio.
 The station moved into what was renamed "19 Broadcast Plaza" in December 1995; at the same time, it dropped its "19XIX" moniker used for a decade and became known as "Fox 19".
 Between 1992 and the launch of a morning newscast in 1996, WXIX-TV's staff swelled from 63 to 141 employees.

 In 1998, Raycom Media purchased Malrite Communications and its five stations, three of them in Ohio.
 Under Raycom, the station made a series of news expansions and analyzed leaving 19 Broadcast Plaza for a larger building that could be owned rather than leased.

 Sale to Gray Television

 On June 25, 2018, Atlanta-based Gray Television announced that it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, including WXIX-TV, and Gray's 93 television stations) under Gray's corporate umbrella in a cash-and-stock merger transaction valued at $3.6 billion.
 The sale was approved on December 20 of that year and was completed on January 2, 2019.

+Programming

+Sports programming

+WXIX-TV acquired the rights to air Cincinnati Bengals team programming and up to three preseason games a year in 2024 as part of a multi-year deal with the team.
+The Bengals had telecast their preseason games on WKRC-TV for 35 of the previous 36 seasons.

+In 2025, WXIX agreed to simulcast ten Cincinnati Reds regular season games, including opening day, with FanDuel Sports Network Ohio; the games would additionally be simulcast over Rock Entertainment Sports Network (RESN) which airs on WXIX-DT3.
+A joint venture between Gray Media and Rock Entertainment Group, RESN launched over WXIX-DT3 in August 2024, with WXIX's feed set up to carry additional local programming.